psychemedia/pentrich-uprising/edward_baines.md

-The Life of Edward Baines: Late M. P. for the Borough of Leeds By Sir Edward Baines eg Oliver pp92-6 on populat violence, condemning, p75-6
+The Life of Edward Baines: Late M. P. for the Borough of Leeds By Sir Edward Baines eg Oliver pp92-6 on popular violence, condemning, p75-6

 https://books.google.co.uk/books?id=KHToAAAAMAAJ&printsec=frontcover&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false
 History of the Reign of George III, King of the United Kingdom of ..., Volume 4